 NDIS Local Area Coordinators do not provide case management or act as an advocate for the person with disability.
 LACs cannot approve NDIS plans.

-Disability Services’ Local Coordination will wind back as the NDIS rolls out across WA.
+Disability Services’ Local Coordination will continue to wind back as the NDIS rolls out across WA.

 My child is 5 and I’m seeking Early Childhood Early Intervention (ECEI) supports.
 Does this change when they turn 7?

 The ECEI approach is for children aged 0-6 years who have a developmental delay or disability.
 ECEI supports families to help children develop the skills they need to take part in daily activities and achieve the best possible outcomes throughout their life.

 In the Perth metropolitan area, Wanslea will deliver the ECEI approach.
 Wanslea staff will work with you to understand your child’s support needs, monitor your child’s progress, provide helpful information and connect you and your child with the most appropriate supports in your area.

 Wanslea will also help you to request NDIS access if your child requires longer-term early childhood intervention supports.
 If your child becomes an NDIS participant, Wanslea will work with you to develop an NDIS plan.

 For children turning 7 years of age who are not already an NDIS participant but whose permanence of disability and impact on functional impairment has been confirmed, will be assisted by Wanslea to make their NDIS access request.

 Will my carer allowance impact on my brother’s NDIS funding?

 No, the NDIS is separate to Centrelink.
 An NDIS plan is based on a person’s individual needs and goals.